open-sdg/open-sdg/docs/site-configuration-forms.md

 ### When to use

-There are two ways of making configuration changes to your site:
+There are two ways of updating to your `site_config.yml` file in order to make configuration changes to your site:

-* You can edit the `data/site_config.yml` file directly in GitHub, or
+* You can edit the `_data/site_config.yml` file directly, or
 * You can use the site configuration forms via your staging site.

 You can use either method at any time for any change.